gcebolla/Cyclistic/README.md

 - The Director of Marketing believes that increasing annual memberships is crucial for the company's long-term success.
 Since annual members generate higher revenue than casual riders, this study aims to uncover key insights and provide three actionable recommendations to encourage casual riders to become members.

 - The dataset includes 12 months of ride history (Nov 2023 – Oct 2024), comprising millions of ride records.
-The data, provided by **Motivate International Inc.**, is publicly available under a data-sharing agreement: [Divvy Data](https://divvy-tripdata.s3.amazonaws.com/index.html) under this [license.](https://divvybikes.com/data-license-agreement).
+The data is publicly available under a data-sharing agreement: [Divvy Data](https://divvy-tripdata.s3.amazonaws.com/index.html).

 - **Note:** This dataset does not contain personally identifiable information (PII).